jackrobertscott/authpack-client-190806/docs/api/memberships.md

 Options.

 - group: `string`: filtered by this groups's id.
-- account: `string?`: filtered by this account's id.
+- user: `string?`: filtered by this user's id.
 - limit `number?`: maximum number of memberships returned.
 - skip `number?`: skip this number of memberships.
 - page `number?`: skip this number of memberships multiplied by the limit.